 But while research indicates that it’s easiest to get kids to eat breakfast when food is accessible at school and free for all students, making that a common practice statewide is challenging.

-As of 2017, 12 states have passed legislation encouraging or mandating that schools do more to get all students to eat breakfast.
-Commonly, this means implementing alternative breakfast models, such as serving breakfast in the classroom, serving food in hallways on mobile food carts or offering breakfast after classes have begun.
+More than 30 states have legislation requiring some or all schools host a school breakfast program, and a growing number are now passing laws to encourage or implement alternative breakfast models, such as serving breakfast in the classroom, serving food in hallways on mobile food carts or offering breakfast after classes have begun.

-In Michigan, United Way for Southeastern Michigan is working through a grant partnership with Share Our Strength to provide support and funding to implement the alternative breakfast model in more than 100 high-need schools in Wayne, Oakland, Macomb, Kent, Ingham and Genesee counties.
+In Michigan, United Way for Southeastern Michigan is working through a grant partnership with Share Our Strength to provide support and funding to implement the alternative breakfast model in multiple high-need schools in Wayne, Oakland, Macomb, Kent, Ingham and Genesee counties.